Alluxio/alluxio/docs/Configuration-Settings.md

 <tr>
   <td>tachyon.user.raw.table.master.client.threads</td>
   <td>10</td>
-  <td>How many threads to use for raw table master client to talk to raw table master.</td>
+  <td>The number of threads used by a raw table master client to talk to the raw table master.</td>
 </tr>
 </table>